rfo909/CFT/FP.md

 FP calls "side effects", to produce results.

-The design of CFT still tries to minimize the *undesired* side effects, by letting users create functions only, banning user-space hidden state objects.
+The design of CFT still tries to minimize the *undesired* side effects, by letting users create functions only, banning user space hidden-state objects.
 This also means prohibiting script files from acting as objects, as is done with PowerShell and unix shells.